BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 ## Conclusion — Using Bitcoin Regtest

-A regtest environment for Bitcoin works just like any testnet environment except for the fact that you have the ability to easily and quickly generate blocks.
+A regtest environment for Bitcoin works just like any testnet environment, except for the fact that you have the ability to easily and quickly generate blocks.

 > :fire: ***What is the power of regtest?*** The biggest power of regtest is that you can quickly mine blocks, allowing you to rush the blockchain along, to test transactions, timelocks, and other features that you'd otherwise have to sit around and wait on.
-However, the other power is that you can run it privately, without connecting to a public blockchain, allowing to test our proprietary ideas before releasing them to the world.
+However, the other power is that you can run it privately, without connecting to a public blockchain, allowing you to test our proprietary ideas before releasing them into the world.

 ## What's Next?

 If you visited this Appendix while working on some other part of the course, you should get back there.

 But otherwise, you've reached the end!
-People who have worked their way through this course have become professional Bitcoin developers and engineers, including some of whom have contributed to [Blockchain Commons](https://www.blockchaincommons.com/).
+Other people who have worked their way through this course have become professional Bitcoin developers and engineers, including some of whom have contributed to [Blockchain Commons](https://www.blockchaincommons.com/).
 We encourage you to do the same!
 Just get out there are start working on some of your own Bitcoin code with what you learned.